Norman Fegidero: Philippines

-Fegidero was a head coach of the Philippines national team in 2008.
+Fegidero was the head coach of the Philippines national team in 2008.
 He led the team in the 2008 AFC Challenge Cup qualifiers hosted in Iloilo.
 The Philippines won games against Bhutan and Brunei but failed to qualify for the competition proper after drawing Tajikistan in their final game.

 Pachanga

 From 2011 until 2012 Fegidero coached Pachanga.
 Under his watch, the United Football League Division 2 club would be undefeated in the 2012 season and earn promotion to the first division for the 2013 season.

 University of St. La Salle

 In December 2016, it was reported that Fegidero was serving as head coach of the under-21 team of La Salle.

 Philippines U23 and ADT

 In 2022, Fegidero was appointed head coach of the Philippines national U23 team which will compete at the 2021 Southeast Asian Games and the Azkals Development Team.

 Philippines (interim)

 Fegidero was brought in as an interim coach after Tom Saintfiet resigned shortly prior to the 2024 Merdeka Tournament.